Learn About LIHEAP in Georgia

 Learn more about the types of LIHEAP assistance by downloading our free guide.

-What are the Georgia LIHEAP eligibility Guidelines?
+What are the Georgia LIHEAP requirements?

 Before you apply for LIHEAP in Georgia, it is worth reviewing the eligibility requirements associated with the program in order to know what to expect of the application process and have a better understanding as to whether your family may qualify for benefits.
 The LIHEAP program in Georgia can only provide benefits to Georgia residents.
 If you are not a resident of the state, your application will be denied and you will be referred to your home state’s program.
 In addition to residency requirements, benefits can only be provided to U.S. citizens and legally admitted aliens.